naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

 ---
-description: Sync spec metadata and tasks into canonical index/registries with SmartSpec v5.2 centralization and UI JSON addendum
+description: Sync spec metadata and task-derived signals into canonical index/registries with SmartSpec v5.6 centralization, UI mode alignment, and multi-repo/multi-registry safety
-version: 5.2
+version: 5.6
 ---

 # /smartspec_sync_spec_tasks

-Synchronize spec metadata and task-derived signals into the **canonical SmartSpec centralized layer** to keep large projects consistent and conflict-resistant.
+Synchronize spec metadata and task-derived signals into the **canonical SmartSpec centralized layer** to keep large projects consistent, conflict-resistant, and aligned with the v5.6 chain:

-This workflow enforces SmartSpec v5.2 centralization:
+1) `/smartspec_validate_index`
+2) `/smartspec_generate_spec`
+3) `/smartspec_generate_tasks`
+4) `/smartspec_sync_spec_tasks`

+This workflow preserves all essential v5.2 behaviors while adding **multi-repo** and **multi-registry** awareness so that synchronization does not accidentally:

+- infer incomplete ownership,
+- create duplicate shared entries,
+- or drift from cross-repo governance.

+---

+## Core Principles (v5.6)

 - **`.spec/` is the canonical project-owned space** for shared truth.
 - **`.spec/SPEC_INDEX.json` is the canonical index**.
 - **`.spec/registry/` is the shared source of truth** for cross-SPEC names.
 - `SPEC_INDEX.json` at repo root is a **legacy mirror**.
 - `.smartspec/` is tooling-only.

+UI alignment:

-- **UI specs use `ui.json` as the design source of truth** for Penpot integration.
+- UI specs may use `ui.json` as the design source of truth.
+- v5.6 sync respects the resolved UI expectations from the spec/tasks chain.

+Multi-repo alignment:

+- Specs may be distributed across sibling repos.
+- Index logical `repo` fields must be resolvable when `--repos-config` is provided.

+Multi-registry alignment:

+- A primary registry remains authoritative.
+- Supplemental registries may be loaded read-only to prevent cross-repo duplication.

 ---

 ## What It Does

 - Resolves canonical index and registry locations.
+- Builds a multi-repo and multi-registry resolution context (when configured).
 - Reads one or more target specs and their adjacent `tasks.md`.
 - Updates safe, non-destructive fields in the canonical index.
-- Validates and aligns shared names using registries (if present).
+- Validates and aligns shared names using registry views (if present).
 - Produces recommendations or append-only registry updates depending on mode.
-- Applies UI JSON addendum rules conditionally.
+- Applies UI alignment rules conditionally.
 - Optionally updates the legacy root mirror after canonical updates.

 ---